SGFGOV/medusa-strapi-repo/README.md

 Install and fire away

+## Known Issues

+1. the tests need to be made a lot more rigorous to catch edge cases

 ## Cavaets,

 the package uses axios retry with a default fixed retry interval of 400seconds for any 429 errors.
 I'm happy to accept a PR which defines a better way of dealing with 429 errors

 ## Support us